-The local authority's local offer is published on:

-https://www.medway.gov.uk/info/200307/local_offer and parents without internet access should make an appointment with the SENCo_for support to gain the information they require.
+The local authority's local offer is published on: Local Offer | Medway Council and parents without internet access should make an appointment with the SENCo for support to gain the information they require.

-Our own School Local Offer is available on the school website and can be accessed via the following link: http://www.crestinfants.co.uk/learning/special-educational-needs/?LMCL=OK5wlK or by clicking on Learning, then Special Educational Needs.
+Our own School Local Offer is available on the school website and can be accessed via the following link: Special Educational Needs - Crest Infant & Nursery School - (crestinfants.co.uk) or by clicking on Learning, then Special Educational Needs.